 Shipping containers have 14 gauge steel with half the support power.
 Every part of a professional bunker is designed to hold weight.
 Typically this means they can easily support up to 300,000 pounds of force.

-Only the four corners of a shipping container are designed to hold weight.
-This means the evenly spread out weight of the earth will likely cause the container to collapse, making the bunker a death trap.
+Only the four corners of a shipping container are designed to hold thousands of pounds of weight.
+This means the evenly spread out weight of the earth will likely cause the container to collapse.

 It is true that most companies will deliver a shipping container to you.
 However, if you are placing your bunker at a bug-out site it can be extremely difficult for a flatbed truck to fit into the delivery zone.
 Most bug out locations are in the wilderness or deserted areas, making it almost impossible for an actual delivery to take place.